logan-blaine/starter-hugo-academic/content/home/experience.md

     date_end: '2018-06-30'
     description: |
       I majored in Molecular Biology and earned certificates in [Applications of Computing](https://ua.princeton.edu/academic-units/program-applications-computing) and [Quantitative and Computational Biology](https://ua.princeton.edu/academic-units/program-quantitative-and-computational-biology).
 For my senior thesis, I worked with [Peter Andolfatto](https://www.biology.columbia.edu/people/andolfatto) on *in silico* modeling of protein evolution.
-      I was also fortunate to serve as the president of the Princeton University Cycling Club.
+      I also served as the president of the Princeton University Cycling Club.

 design:
   columns: '2'